 The United Nations Educational, Scientific and Cultural Organization's (UNESCO) Institute for Statistics (UIS) data in 2019 indicates that 19 % of children between the ages of six (6) and eleven (11) are not enrolled in school in low-income countries.
 The observation compares to a mere 2 % of school enrollment recorded in high-income countries.
 This number rises to approximately 61 % among children aged between 15 and 17 in low-income countries.
 The number is again compared to 8 % in high-income countries.
 Approximately 43% of the high enrolment rate is located in sub-Saharan Africa, and 53 % of them are female (UNESCO, 2019).
-Additionally, it has been verified that due to poverty and malnutrition, the projected number of children not enrolled in schools in sub-Saharan Africa increased from 29 million in 2008 to 31 million in 2010 (World Food Program [WFP], 2013).
+Additionally, it has been verified that due to poverty and malnutrition, the projected number of children not enrolled in schools in sub-Saharan Africa increased from 29 million in 2008 to 31 million in 2010 (World Food Programme [WFP], 2013).

 Children of school-going age must be adequately nourished in order to develop and concentrate on their studies.
-One of the constant obstacles identified as contributing to the low number of school enrolments and high dropout rates is malnutrition and poor health (United Nations Children's Fund [UNICEF], 2019).
+Continued obstacles identified to contribute to low high school enrollment and against retention rates, are malnutrition and poor health (United Nations Children's Fund [UNICEF], 2019).
 Although adequate food remains a universally recognised fundamental right for children, most children attending school cannot satisfy their dietary needs (UNICEF, 2019).
 Poverty poses a significant risk to the nutritional well-being of children attending school, particularly in sub-Saharan African countries (Bain et al., 2013).

 The School Feeding Programme (SFP) is one of the policy interventions implemented by governments in many developing countries to combat threats to adequate nutrition and food security (WFP, 2013).
-The GSFPs have been implemented since the inception of the United Nations' Sustainable Development Goals.
+The GSFPs have been implemented since the inception of the United Nations Development Goals in 2000.
 The aim of the programme has primarily been to mitigate the issue of malnutrition among school-going-age children classified as living within the poverty and hunger class spectrum.
-An additional objective of the GSFP is to contribute to the realisation of the Universal Primary Education (UPE) objective (Tagoe, 2018).
-Since 2005, the programme has been operating fully as part of the Comprehensive African Agricultural Development Programme.
-Further, the implementation of the GSFP is in fulfilment of the initial and subsequent Millennium Development Goals, which aim to eliminate extreme poverty and hunger, as well as establish UPE across countries.
+An additional objective of the GSFP is to contribute to the realization of the Universal Primary Education (UPE) objective (Tagoe, 2018).
+Since 2005, the program has been operating fully as part of the Comprehensive African Agricultural Development Programme (CAADP).
+Further, the implementation of the GSFP is in fulfillment of the initial and subsequent Millennium Development Goals (MDGs), which aim to eliminate extreme poverty and hunger, as well as establish Universal Primary Education (UPE) across countries.